Charlotte Lennox: Life

-Her third novel, Henrietta, appeared in 1758 and sold well, but did not bring her any money.
-From 1760 to 1761 she wrote for the periodical The Lady's Museum material that would eventually comprise her 1762 novel Sophia.
+Henrietta sold well, but did not bring her any money.
+From 1760 to 1761 she edited and wrote for the periodical The Lady's Museum, which included her novel Harriot and Sophia (later Sophia), known as one of two of the earliest serialized novels (along with Tobias Smollett's The Life and Adventures of Sir Launcelot Greaves).
+Lennox called this magazine "a course in female education" and included the learned subjects botany, history, astronomy, medicine, literary criticism, zoology, and theology.
 David Garrick produced her Old City Manners at Theatre Royal, Drury Lane in 1775 (an adaptation of Ben Jonson's Eastward Ho).
-Finally, in 1790, she published Euphemia, her last novel, with little success, as the public's interest in novels of romance seemed to have waned.
-Euphemia is an epistolary novel set in New York State before the American Revolution.
+The play saw at least nine performances over two seasons, favourable reviews, and publication.
+Lennox was described as "a Lady well known as a favourite attendant in the train of the muses."
+Finally, in 1790, Lennox published Euphemia with little success, as the public's interest in novels of romance seemed to have waned.
+Euphemia is an epistolary novel set in New York before the American Revolution and describes relationships between Native Americans and the British, primarily Mohawks and Hurons.

-Lennox had two children who survived infancy: Harriot Holles Lennox (1765–1802/4) and George Lewis Lennox (born 1771).
-She was estranged from her husband for many years, and they finally separated in 1793.
+Lennox had two children who survived infancy: Harriot Holles Lennox (1765–1782/3) and George Lewis Lennox (born 1771), who emigrated to America in 1793.
+In that same year, she and her husband, with whom she had been estranged for many years, separated.
 Charlotte then lived in "solitary penury" for the rest of her life, relying on support from the Literary Fund.
-She died on 4 January 1804 in London and was buried in an unmarked grave at Broad Court Cemetery, Covent Garden.
+She died on 4 January 1804 in London and was buried in an unmarked grave not far from "Dean's yard, Westminster," the area of London currently called St. John's Gardens.

 During the 19th century, The Female Quixote remained moderately popular.
-In the 20th century, feminist scholars such as Janet Todd, Jane Spencer, and Nancy Armstrong have praised Lennox's skill and inventiveness.
+In the 20th century, feminist scholars such as Janet Todd, Jane Spencer, and Nancy Armstrong praised Lennox's skill and inventiveness.
+Five of Lennox's six novels have been published in a modern edition.

+The Female Quixote has been chosen for the 2024 Aggregation exam to certify English teachers in France.